Chrysanthemums, the must-have autumn flowers!

 These superb flowers are highly resistant to lower temperatures and are perfect for giving a second wind to your horticultural projects, or simply for adding a touch of color to your balcony or terrace.
 In fact, their name, which means “golden flower”, evokes their brilliance.

-But did you know that these flowers, so popular today, weren’t always so in vogue in Quebec?
+But did you know that these flowers, so popular today, weren't always so popular in Quebec?
 In the early 2000s, these autumn flowers were still relatively unknown.
 Back then, the few Chrysanthemum growers were mainly located around Montreal.
 Louis-Philippe Lacroix of Serres LP Lacroix was one of them.
 His main customer came from New York State in the United States, but he wanted to expand his production in the hope that the Quebec market would become more interested.

-You’ll find Chrysanthemums at every public market in Montreal!
+ou'll find Chrysanthemums at every public market in Montreal!

 Don't delay!
 Most flower growers will be at their booths until the end of October.
 Several merchants will be leaving at the same time as the walls are being erected.